AR-Project-Studio/instalation_guide_wahoo/walleye/walleye.md

 ```
 6. Flash the TWRP Recovery on your device by typing:
 ```
-fastboot flash boot <recovery_filename>.img
+fastboot flash boot `recovery_filename.img`
 ```
 > [!Note]
-> Replace <recovery_filename> with the actual filename, or simply drag and drop the file into the terminal.
+> Replace `recovery_filename` with the actual filename, or simply drag and drop the file into the terminal.
 7. Now reboot into recovery
 8. Sideload the new partition file by typing:
 ```
-adb sideload <partition_filename>.zip
+adb sideload `partition_filename.zip`
 ```
 > [!Note]
-> Replace <partition_filename> with the actual filename or just drag & drop the file to the terminal
+> Replace `partition_filename` with the actual filename or just drag & drop the file to the terminal
-9. In TWRP Recovery, select "Advanced," then "ADB Sideload," and swipe to begin the sideload process.
+9. In TWRP Recovery, select `Advanced` then `ADB Sideload`, and swipe to begin the sideload process.
 > [!Important]
-> * After the flashing is complete, in TWRP, select "Return to the main menu."
+> * After the flashing is complete, in TWRP, select `Return to the main menu`
-> * Select "Wipe," then select "Format Data/Factory Reset" and proceed with the formatting
+> * Select `Wipe` then select `Format Data/Factory Reset` and proceed with the formatting

 ## Flashing